encoredev/encore/docs/primitives/overview.md

 seotitle: Cloud Primitives are the building blocks of most cloud backend applications
 seodesc: Learn how to build cloud-agnostic backend applications using Encore's built-in cloud primitives.
 title: Cloud Primitives
-subtitle: The common building blocks needed to build most backend applications
+subtitle: The common building blocks needed to build backend applications
 ---

-Modern backend applications generally rely on the same small set of primitives to create most of the functionality.
-These primitives are things like: Services and APIs, databases, queues, caches, and scheduled jobs.
+Modern backend applications generally rely on the same small set of primitives, things like: Services and APIs, databases, queues, caches, and scheduled jobs.

 But if there are so few basic components, why is building a cloud backend application so complex?